 Managing multiple careers is tough.
-Doing it successfully takes passion, patience and organization, according to Cathy Self-Morgan, head coach and athletic director at Duncanville (Texas) Independent School District.
+Doing it successfully takes passion, patience and organization, according to Cathy Self-Morgan, head coach and former athletic director at Duncanville (Texas) Independent School District.

 Make time for time management